abdelrahmangamall/A.G/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=abdelrahmangamall" alt="abdelrahmangamall" /></a> </p>

-- I’m currently Senior Scientific Computing(AI) Student at Ain Shams University [Full stack web app](https://github.com/abdelrahmangamall/E-Commerce-WebApp)
+- I’m a Senior Scientific Computing(AI) Student at Ain Shams University.

 - 🌱I learned Backend with the .Net framework, and I’m currently learning **Spring Boot As an extra effort with my studies at my university Deep Learning & NLP.**

-- I’m looking to collaborate on real projects related to backend or data with AI [Motor Imagery Based Photo Viewer](https://github.com/abdelrahmangamall/motor_Imagery_based_photo_viewer)
+- I’m looking to collaborate on real projects related to backend or data with AI.

 - 💬 Ask me about **Software Engineering, Data Engineering, Backend with .Net or Spring Boot.**